-Appalachian makes alcohol and drug abuse education and counseling services available to all members of the academic community.
-These services include:
+Appalachian shall make alcohol and drug abuse education and counseling services available to all members of the academic community.
+These services shall include:

 - 1. Educating the campus community about the health and safety hazards associated with alcohol and drug abuse and the incompatibility of alcohol and drug abuse with achievement of personal and educational goals. - 2.
-Encouraging members of the campus community to make use of available campus and community counseling, as well as medical and rehabilitation resources in dealing with substance abuse problems.
-Appalachian assures people who voluntarily avail themselves of these services are protected by applicable professional standards of confidentiality. - 3.
-Informing the campus community of the potential legal and educational consequences (including both criminal law and organizational discipline) of abuse, illegal use and distribution of alcohol and other drugs.

-Distributing annually to all members of the Appalachian community copies of Appalachian State University's Drug Policy Statement that addresses penalties, prevention, counseling and rehabilitation.
+Encouraging members of the campus community to make use of available campus and community counseling, and medical and rehabilitation resources in dealing with drug abuse problems.
+Appalachian State University assures persons who voluntarily avail themselves of these services that applicable professional standards of confidentiality will be observed. - 3.
+Informing the campus community of the potential legal and educational consequences (including both criminal law and University discipline) of abuse or illegal use and/or distribution of alcohol and drugs. - 4.
+Distributing annually to all members of the University community copies of Appalachian State University's Drug Policy Statement that addresses penalties, prevention, counseling and rehabilitation.
 Copies of the statement will also be distributed to all new employees upon employment.

-- 1. The Student Wellness Center provides education and evaluation counseling to all students charged in violation of the campus drug policy.
-Individual confidential substance abuse evaluation offers students an objective perspective of their relationship to substances, information about personal risk factors and intervention to those who may be experiencing a problem or dependence.
-Educational information is included in the evaluation process.
-Students in need of additional services to recover from substance abuse problems are referred to twelve-step groups and to appropriate treatment clinical facilities.
-Students are also referred from Counseling Center therapists, university faculty, staff, paraprofessionals and by self-referral. - 2.
+- 5. The Student Wellness Center provides education and evaluation counseling to all students charged in violation of the campus drug policy.
+Individual confidential substance abuse evaluation offers students an objective perspective of their relationship to substances, information about personal risk factors, and intervention to those who may be experiencing a problem or dependence.
+Educational information and materials are included in the evaluation process.
+Students with need of additional services to recover from substance abuse problems are referred to twelve-step groups and to appropriate treatment clinical facilities.
+Students are also referred from Counseling Center therapists, University faculty, staff, paraprofessionals, and by self-referral. - 6.
 Counseling and rehabilitation services in the local community are limited and do not offer a full range of options for substance abuse issues.
 Regional inpatient treatment services can be accessed through Daymark Recovery Services for those who meet eligibility requirements.
 Private inpatient and intensive outpatient treatment centers are available in the surrounding urban areas.
-The primary local provider of substance abuse services are Daymark Recovery Services, offering group and individual outpatient services.
+The primary local providers of substance abuse services are Daymark Recovery Services and Against All Odds, Inc., offering group and individual outpatient services.
+The primary local opioid addiction treatment providers is Stepping Stone of Boone.
 Some private practitioners offer outpatient counseling for persons preferring a private setting.
-The recovering community of AA and NA is strongly represented in the local area with several meetings each day of the week.
-Faculty and staff can access services through the Counseling Center for Faculty and Staff Office.
+The recovering community of AA and NA is strongly represented in the local area with several meeting each day of the week.
+Faculty and staff can access services through the Counseling Center for Faculty Staff Office.

-Screening, Brief Intervention and Referral to Treatment (SBIRT)
+Screening, Brief Intervention, and Referral to Treatment (SBIRT)

 The Department of Social Work provides training to students, field instructors and community members in the universal screening tool, SBIRT.
-In addition, Nursing, Athletic Training and Public Health Departments in the Beaver College of Health Sciences also participate, affording the student the opportunity to be involved in interprofessional learning.
+In addition, Nursing, Athletic Training, and Public Health Departments in the Beaver College of Health Sciences also participate, affording the student the opportunity to be involved in interprofessional learning.
 Each student will receive substance use disorder content in the social work curriculum, which will include the first module of the three-module SBIRT program.
 Students may then choose to complete modules two and three and receive a certificate of completion from the Beaver College of Health Sciences.
 Module two consists of a day long training, although this may be modified as needed, including the use of online delivery.
 Module three consists of practicing SBIRT at the field placement site, our interprofessional clinic or other approved site, receiving feedback from the supervisor or other SBIRT-trained employee and completing assignments on AsULearn.